Cinioluwa/GemJudge/README.md

 **[Download the latest installer (.exe) from the Releases page](https://github.com/Cinioluwa/GemJudge/releases/latest)**

 -   Windows-only
--   No setup required beyond installing the `.exe`
+-   Follow the setup.
--   Make sure you have a valid Gemini API key and an an internet connection
+-   Make sure you have a valid Gemini API key and an an internet connection.

 For developers who wish to run or modify the application from source, continue reading below.